barrust/c-utils/README.md

 All functions are documented within the `fileutils.h` file.

-Unfortunately, I have not been able to test this library on non-Linux machines.
+Unfortunately, I have not been able to test this library on Windows machines.
 If errors arise on Windows, please submit an issue or, even better, a ***pull request***!
 If something is shown to work on Windows, that information would also be very helpful!

 #### Compiler Flags